 The rapid growth of directed payments in recent years has presented several oversight challenges for CMS as well as challenges for states seeking quick review and approval of their directed payment requests.
-As a result, CMS has made some changes to its process to better manage the volume of directed payment requests.
-For example, in 2021, CMS revised its preprint form to request additional information to help facilitate the review of directed payments and reduce the number of follow-up requests (CMS 2021).
+As a result, CMS has made some changes to its process to better manage the volume of directed payment requests, including a new pre-print form to help facilitate the review of directed payments and reduce the number of follow-up requests (CMS 2021).